We Hear You! Let’s Talk About Ear Psoriasis!

-Myths about ear psoriasis
+Debunking the myths about ear psoriasis

-Myth: Ear psoriasis is due to cleanliness.
-The Facts… Developing psoriasis in the ears has nothing to do with the cleanliness of the area in the ear or around the ear.
+Fact: Developing psoriasis in the ears has nothing to do with the cleanliness of the area in the ear or around the ear.
 Ear psoriasis is not caused by touching that area either.

-Myth: Scales cannot cause ear blockages The Facts… The combination of wax and the build up of scales inside the ear canal can cause the ear canal to become blocked.
+Fact: The combination of wax and the build-up of scales inside the ear canal can cause the ear canal to become blocked.
 Clearing the ear canal of scales is important, not just for comfort, but for the protection of the delicate ear drum.

 Fact: If you are experiencing psoriasis in your ears, it is best to speak with your medical provider to determine what treatments are best for you.
 Close monitoring of ear psoriasis is also important to monitor for any issues such as hearing impairment or loss.1

-Ear psoriasis treatment options
+Ear psoriasis treatments